New & Notable Mentions 1.21.23

 When a young woman is found murdered a block away, suspicion falls on him immediately, without a shred of evidence.
 While Valerie fights to defend her son, she begins to wonder who she really invited into her home.

-It’s a horrible thing for a mother to even think…but is it possible she’s enabled a monster?
+It’s a horrible thing for a mother even to think…but is it possible she’s enabled a monster?
 A monster she is living with, alone?

 {This post contains affiliate links}